Bacon8tor/wasm1/README.md

 With this module you can interface your home cockpit hardware more efficiently.

 This module also is released together with the MobiFlight Connector application as part of the MobiFlight Open Source Project - [https://mobiflight.com].

+Additions by Elephant42
+Added the ability to return custom Simvars such as lvars etc. via SimConnect.
+Based on the method used in this code https://github.com/markrielaart/msfs-wasm-lvar-access.